Former Tauranga council officer alleges he was bullied and threatened by Bella Vista Homes' developer

 First shipment of SunGold sets sail despite Covid-19 challenges

-Bricklayer Darrel Joseph has pleaded not guilty to three charges of carrying out building work except in accordance with approved plans at three Lakes Boulevard properties.
+Bricklayer Darrel Joseph has pleaded not guilty to three charges of carrying out building work not I in accordance with approved plans at three Lakes Boulevard properties.

 Joseph's charges relate to alleged defects in block walls and foundations including inadequate wall footings and reinforcing steel at 297, 299 and 307 Lakes Boulevard.

-Bruce Cameron and The Engineer Ltd are defending four of the same charges each also relating to block foundation walls at three Lakes Boulevard properties.
+Bruce Cameron and The Engineer Limited are defending four of the same charges each also relating to block foundation walls at three Lakes Boulevard properties.

 He is also defending two further charges of carrying out building work not in accordance with a building consent, which relates to alleged inadequate ground-bearing capacity.